 BY TRAIN: Direct trains take about 45 minutes and run all day in both directions with the last return at 21:35.

-With one day in Malaga, I recommend starting the day with the top attractions, the Alcazaba, Gibralfaro, and Nasrid Palace.
+With one day in Malaga, I recommend starting the day with the top attractions, the Alcazaba, Roman Theater, and Gibralfaro.

-After lunch, you can walk to the Muelle Uno, go shopping in Calle Larios, or go for a swim at La Malagueta Beach.
+After lunch, you can walk to the Muelle Uno, go shopping in Calle Larios, stroll around Malaga Old Town, or go for a swim at La Malagueta Beach.
 You can also go on a Malaga boat tour for sunset to round off your day in the refreshing sea breeze.

 BY CAR: Driving from Cordoba to Malaga takes almost 2 hours.
 Parking in Malaga is best in one of the paid underground parking lots near or in the historical center.